On codimension one holomorphic distributions on compact toric orbifolds: Introduction

-In this paper, we are interested in the study of codimension one holomorphic distributions on compact toric orbifolds, i.e. on complete simplicial toric varieties, for this we will consider homogeneous coordinates \cite{Cox}.
-In Section $2$, we start with some preliminares on toric varieties and orbifolds.
-In Section $3$, after defining codimension one holomorphic distributions and foliations, we present two propositions in analogy with results well-known on the complex projective spaces: in Proposition \ref{proa}, we give a condition for the singular set of a codimension one holomorphic foliation admits at least a codimension two irreducible component (in the case of the complex projective space, this result is due to Jouanolou \cite{Jou}), and in Proposition \ref{prob}, we give a Darboux-Jouanolou type integrability theorem for codimension one holomorphic foliations, see also \cite{Mau}.
-Later, we present two Bott-type formulas for the number of singularities counted with multiplicity of a generic distribution, i.e. when the distribution has at most isolated singularities; see for instance Proposition \ref{teo1} and Proposition \ref{teo20}.
-To end this section we present some examples where our results are applied.
-Finally, in Section $4$, we give some applications; we impose conditions for a distribution to be regular, then we present some examples and applications, among them we give a classification of regular distributions on rational normal scrolls (see Theorem \ref{A} and Corollary \ref{B}), and on weighted projective spaces (see Corollary \ref{wei}).
+The paper is organized as follows: in Section $2$, we start with some preliminaries on toric varieties and orbifolds.
+In Section $3$, after defining codimension one holomorphic distributions and foliations, we present two propositions in analogy with results well-known on the complex projective spaces: in Proposition \ref{proa}, we give a condition for the singular set of a codimension one holomorphic foliation admits at least a codimension two irreducible component (in the case of the complex projective space, this result is due to Jouanolou \cite{Jou}), and in Proposition \ref{prob}, we give a Darboux-Jouanolou type integrability theorem for codimension one holomorphic foliations.
+Later, we present two Bott-type formulas for the number of singularities, counted with multiplicity, of a generic distribution, i.e. when the distribution has at most isolated singularities; see for instance Proposition \ref{teo1} and Proposition \ref{teo20}.
+To end this section, we present some examples where our results are applied.
+Finally, in Section $4$, we give some applications; we impose conditions for a distribution to be regular, and then we present some examples and applications, among them, we give a classification of regular distributions on rational normal scrolls (see Theorem \ref{A} and Corollary \ref{B}), and on weighted projective spaces (see Theorem \ref{wei}).
 We observe that, in particular, Theorem \ref{A} verifies Touzet's conjecture for rational normal scrolls, see also Corollary \ref{Me}.
 Moreover, in Example $\ref{expr}$, we present a family of contact structures on weighted projective spaces.